Joyce Anelay, Baroness Anelay of St Johns

-Joyce Anne Anelay, Baroness Anelay of St Johns, (born 17 July 1947), is a British Conservative Party politician, previously serving as Minister of State of the Foreign and Commonwealth Office from August 2014 to June 2017.
-Anelay was appointed as Minister of State at the Department for Exiting the European Union in the Second May ministry, after the 2017 reshuffle.
+Joyce Anne Anelay, Baroness Anelay of St Johns, (born 17 July 1947), is a British politician who has sat in the House of Lords since 1996 as a life peer.
+A member of the Conservative Party, she served as a Minister of State at the Foreign and Commonwealth Office from August 2014 to June 2017, when she was appointed a Minister of State at the Department for Exiting the European Union in the Second May ministry, after the 2017 reshuffle.
+She stood down from the role in October 2017 citing health reasons.

 Anelay was Government Chief Whip in the House of Lords from 12 May 2010 until 6 August 2014, having previously been Opposition Chief Whip prior to the 2010 general election.

 Early life

 Born in Hackney on 17 July 1947, daughter of Stanley Clarke, she was christened Joyce Anne and was educated locally at Enfield County School.
 She attended Bristol University, graduating with the degree of BA and after further studies at Brunel University of London (BUL), took the postgraduate degree of MA.

 Following university, Anelay worked as a secondary school teacher from 1969 to 1974.
 She later became a volunteer adviser with the Citizens' Advice Bureau, served as a Justice of the Peace for Surrey and sat on the Social Security Appeal Tribunal.